nygilmanov/testexp/README.md

 This repository is created to test commands

-- Step1.
-Clone the repository
+- This changem is available only in branch